HAMSTERS SOUTH AFRICA

 Occasional short 3-7-day courses of Protexin, e.g. once every month or two, will ensure general health for any hamster.

 Elderly hamsters and those with lowered immunity will also benefit from having more regular courses: 1 week on and 1 week off.

 NOTE: CONTAINS GLUCOSE, SO DO NOT USE WITH A DWARF HAMSTER THAT ALREADY HAS DIABETES.

 * Available from most vet shops and some pet shops and not terribly expensive *

 DURING ANTIBIOTIC MEDICATION:

-While your hamster is on antibiotic meds, Protexin should be given during and after treatment since it balances and replaces the good bacteria that antibiotics tend to kill, and will keep the tummy settled.
+If your hamster has been prescribed antibiotics, Protexin should be given after treatment since it balances and replaces the good bacteria that antibiotics tend to kill, and will keep the tummy settled.

-However, be aware that it should not be given within 2 hours either side of administering the antibiotic.
+Be aware that a probiotic should not be given within 2 hours either side of administering the antibiotic.
 Therefore, don't place this in the hamster's water until after the course of antibiotics is completed.
-Instead, place the powder in/over his food a few hours after antibiotics are given (fresh or dry food, but you'll be more likely to get the full amount down in a portion of his favourite moist food).
+Instead, place the powder in/over his food a few hours after antibiotics are given (fresh or dry food, but you'll be more likely to get the full amount down in a small portion of his favourite moist food).